 Today's challenges reflect that more people of all ages and children playing and traveling to and from school, lessons, and sports activities are living in Duxbury year-round, using the waterfront to recreate, and at least 10% of the workforce works within the community where they reside today.
 New road construction has tapered off, and sidewalks were primarily built along Washington Street during the Great Depression and to move people from the two train stations to their residences and some of the businesses located there.
 It is only relatively recently that the desire to enhance safety for pedestrians and cyclists has arisen.
 Some of the sidewalks along Washington Street were built to improve on existing gravel which had been laid for pedestrians using the train depots, adding curbs and paving, and connecting portions to the school located there in the past.
 In the 1950s, Town Meeting members asked the Selectmen to stop making sidewalk improvements, although more had been planned along Washington Street and heading to Powder Point at that time, due to public safety concerns.
-Town officials have revisited the matter a few times since then but have not had the support of the Town Meeting members to make these changes.
-One new public sidewalk has been constructed since that time.
+Town officials have revisited the matter a few times since then but had not had the support of the Town Meeting members regarding sidewalks until recently.
+Only one new public sidewalk has been constructed since those earlier times.
+However, in 2022, residents at a Town Meeting voted to allot \$265,000 to survey and design a sidewalk along Washington Street.